ejb/elliotbentley.com/_posts/2014-10-19-crowdtip-at-build-the-news.md

 Our winning entry was **CrowdTip**, an alternative commenting platform designed to engage readers in the editorial decision-making process.

-It consists primarily of a widget embedded into news articles, with buttons representing different areas future coverage could explore.
+It consists primarily of a widget embedded into news articles, with buttons presenting different areas future coverage could explore.
+Pressing one of these immediately submits a vote.

 ![Widget screenshot](/assets/crowdtip/widget.png)